ryjen/libcoda-db/README.md

 ==============

 * More and better quality tests, I demand 100% coverage
-* cbetter benchmarking and perf improvements
+* better benchmarking and perf improvements (preallocing?)
 * NoSQL support? might be doable